spacetelescope/rad/CONTRIBUTING.rst

 When in doubt, open an issue!
 We would rather you open an issue than lose your valuable contributions and feedback.

-Note we ask STScI employees to use the internal JIRA system to report bugs and request features under the RAD project.
+Note: we ask STScI employees to use the internal JIRA system to report bugs and request features under the RAD project.
 Your JIRA issue will be synced to GitHub automatically by the STScI GitHub bot.
 All others should use GitHub issues directly, a maintainer will triage your issue and set the STScI GitHub bot to